codurance/site/_posts/2016-05-06-code-smells-part-II.md

 #### Switch Statements

 This case is simple to identify: we have a switch case.
-But you should consider it a smell too if you find a sequence of ifs. (that's a switch case in disguise).
+But you should consider it a smell too if you find a sequence of ifs.
+(That's a switch case in disguise.)

 Why are switch statements bad?
 Because when a new condition is added, you have to find every occurrence of that switch case.

 So while talking to [David](https://twitter.com/DHatanian), he asked me: and what happens if I encapsulate the switch into a method, is it acceptable then?
 That's really a good question...
 If your switch case is only used to "take care" of one behaviour and that's it, then it might be ok.
-Remember identifying a code smell doesn't mean that you have to get always ride of it: it's a trade off.
+Remember identifying a code smell doesn't mean that you have to get always rid of it: it's a trade off.
 If you find your switch statement replicated and each replication has  different behaviour, then you cannot simply isolate the switch statement in a method.
 You need to find a proper "home" for it to be in.
 As a rule of thumb, you should think of polymorphism when you find yourself in this situation.
 There are two refactoring techniques that we can apply here:

  - **_Replace Type Code with Subclasses_**
    This technique consists of creating subclasses for each switch case and applying the respective behaviour to these subclasses.
  - **_Replace Type Code With Strategy_**
    Similar to the above one, in this case, you should make use of one of the patterns: [State](https://en.wikipedia.org/wiki/State_pattern) or [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern).

 So when to use one or the other?
 If the **_Type Code_** does not change the behaviour of a class you can use the **_Subclasses_** technique.
 Separating each behaviour into its appropriate subclass will enforce the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and make the code more readable in general.
 If you need to add another case, you just add a new class to your code without having to modify any other code.
-So you apply the [Open/Close Principle](https://en.wikipedia.org/wiki/Open/closed_principle).
+So you apply the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle).

 You should use the Strategy approach when the **_Type Code_** affects the behaviour of your classes.
-If you're changing the state of the class, fields and many other actions then you should use the [State Pattern](https://en.wikipedia.org/wiki/State_pattern). if it only affects how you select a behaviour of the class then the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a better choice.
+If you're changing the state of the class, fields and many other actions then you should use the [State Pattern](https://en.wikipedia.org/wiki/State_pattern).
+If it only affects how you select a behaviour of the class then the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a better choice.

 Hmm...
 It's a little confusing, no?
 So let's try with an example.